 China’s “knock-off” cities, built to resemble famous European and American cities like Venice and New York, have become tourist attractions in their own right

 The surreal world of replication has become something of a 21st-century obsession in China.
 Built partly as a reaction against the bland Communist-era architecture that proliferated in China from the 1950s to the 1990s, and partly as a marketing ploy, Western-themed cities offer more than just a house but a certain lifestyle, even if it’s mostly a fantasy version of the real thing.
 While many cities have become ghost towns, some are thriving and all are well worth a visit.

 1. Thames Town

-Modelled on a quintessential English town, Thames Town has Georgian and Tudor houses, a Gothic church, cobbled streets, quaint pubs and a village green – plus a multitude of iconic red telephone boxes.
-If you didn’t know better, you really would think you were somewhere in the Home Counties of England – except for weather.
+Modelled on a quintessential English town, Thames Town has Georgian and Tudor houses, a Gothic church, cobbled streets, quaint pubs and a village green, plus a multitude of iconic red telephone boxes.
+If you didn’t know better, you really would think you were somewhere in the Home Counties of England – except for the weather.
 Summer temperatures in Thames Town regularly hit 40°C (104°F).
 Positively balmy!

-When the town was completed in 2006, many properties were bought as investments or second homes and the city was a ghost town, but gradually the town has picked up momentum, particularly in the summer.
-It’s become a popular photo shoot location for weddings – visit on a weekend and you’ll find posing couples on almost every street corner.
+When the town was completed in 2006, many properties were bought as investments or second homes, making it more like a ghost town.
+Nowadays, the town is busy during the summer months with tourists visiting.
+It is also a popular photo-shoot location for weddings – visit on a weekend and you’ll find posing couples on almost every street corner.
 Grab some fish and chips from the takeaway and people-watch.

 2. Abandoned City of Lights